rollerworks-graveyard/RouteAutowiringBundle/README.md

 Rollerworks RouteAutowiringBundle
 =================================

-The RollerworksRouteAutoWiringBundle allows to import multiple route collections using an autowiring system.
+The RollerworksRouteAutowiringBundle allows to import multiple route collections using an autowiring system.

 For example you have BundleA which defines some routes, to use them you